Common Privacy Mistakes and How to Avoid Them

 How to Avoid It:

-- Enable automatic updates for your devices and software to ensure you’re always running the latest version.
+- Enable automatic updates for your devices and applications.

 5. Using Public Wi-Fi Without Protection